deb-intel/InnerSourceDeb/portal/Use Cases.md

+[TOC]

+# Priorities

+1. Portal to find and reuse project, grading visualization

+2. Portal for project re-use information, metrics and reports, top contributors, etc.

-__*Definitions*__
+# __*Definitions*__

-Portal is an application to enable InnerSource practices at Intel.
+**Portal** is an application to enable InnerSource practices at Intel.

-Product is the Basic UNIT that Intel design, build, license and sell Each Product has name, responsible person, is associated with Product metadata, has Product description, Product checklist and Product Grading.
+**Product** is the Basic UNIT that Intel design, build, license and sell Each Product has name, responsible person, is associated with Product metadata, has Product description, Product checklist and Product Grading.
-Product has a set of states: Draft - setup is ongoing; Active - setup is completed, available for engagment; Archived - tracked for historical reasons, not available for engagment
+Product has a set of states: Draft - setup is ongoing; Active - setup is completed, available for engagement; Archived - tracked for historical reasons, not available for engagement

-Product metadata - set of github braches, bug tracking system, internal documentaion, instructions to obtain access to the sources and bug tracking, contacts, SWLC, SDL, roadmap, test cases, info needed in order to reuse the code and then release, coding guidelines, CI rules, how to build, etc.
+**Product metadata** - set of github branches, bug tracking system, internal documentation, instructions to obtain access to the sources and bug tracking, contacts, SWLC, SDL, roadmap, test cases, info needed in order to reuse the code and then release, coding guidelines, CI rules, how to build, etc.

-Product description - information descripes the product: high-level description of the product domain and tasks to be solved (for example, Crypto, SignalProcessing, DeepLearning, etc.), may be presented with tags, automated natural language processing of docs, word cloud aggregation, etc.
+**Product description** - information descries the product: high-level description of the product domain and tasks to be solved (for example, Crypto, SignalProcessing, DeepLearning, etc.), may be presented with tags, automated natural language processing of docs, word cloud aggregation, etc.

-Product checklist - instrument to complete Product self-assesment to get InnerSource grading
+**Product checklist** - instrument to complete Product self-assessment to get InnerSource grading

-Product Grading - a score on the InnerSource readiness scale
+**Product Grading** - a score on the InnerSource readiness scale

-Product artifacts - any reusable outcome of the Product (source code, builds, released packages, etc.)
+**Product artifacts** - any reusable outcome of the Product (source code, builds, released packages, etc.)

-The 3rd party systems - any system that may provide data for automated Product checklist fullfilment (for example, SDLE, GitHub, etc.)
+**The 3rd party systems** - any system that may provide data for automated Product checklist fulfillment (for example, SDLE, GitHub, etc.)

-__*Roles*__
+# __*Roles*__

-Intel BB - any Intel BB emploee
+**Intel BB** - any Intel BB employee

-Portal user - Intel BB authorized for Product management usage via AGS
+**Portal user** - Intel BB authorized for Product management usage via AGS

-Portal administrator - user with administrative privelegies on the Portal
+**Portal administrator** - user with administrative privilege on the Portal

-Product owner - user who is specified as a Primary contact for the product and has authority to manage this Product
+**Product owner** - user who is specified as a Primary contact for the product and has authority to manage this Product

-Portal Automation - backend engine running behind the portal UI
+**Portal Automation** - backend engine running behind the portal UI

 <br/>

-__*InnerSource Portal Use Cases*__
+# __*InnerSource Portal Use Cases*__ (P1)

-__*Setup*__
+## __*Setup*__

 Setup-1:
 - Pre-condition: